mauveferret/ISInCa/Readme.md

 All calculated data files are in `.txt` format.
 Each file contain a header with detailed information.

-Fun fact for attentive readers: The name of this tool is actually a reference to the artificial intelligence from the russian literature project "Ethnogenesis".
+Fun fact for attentive readers: The name of this tool is actually a reference to the artificial intelligence mentioned in russian literature project "Ethnogenesis".